JollyGrin/MiMC-miner-game-poc/README.md

 - [ ] setup a nonce restriction to limit how often one can hit a successful result
 - [ ] use localstorage (with zustand?) to manage saving progress

+- [ ] add server instead of webworker (2nd page as example)
+- [ ] perlin noise: generate stuff procedurally with the hashes

 ## Setup Static Github Pages